lovexmm521/siyuan-custom-block/README.md

 After a successful execution, a `dist` folder will be generated in the project root, containing two files: `QianQian.js` and `QianQian.css`.

-### Step 5: Witness the Magic in SiYuan Note
+### Step 5: Witness the Magic in Siyuan Note

-Now, let's apply our creation in SiYuan Note!
+Now, let's apply our hard work to Siyuan Note!

 1. **Get the Code**:

-    - Open the `dist/QianQian.js` file with VS Code and copy **all** of its content.
+    - Open `dist/QianQian.js` with VS Code and copy **all of its content**.
-    - Open the `dist/QianQian.css` file with VS Code and copy **all** of its content.
+    - Open `dist/QianQian.css` with VS Code and copy **all of its content**.
+    - **Note:**  The `/* @webpack */` comment in the generated CSS file must also be copied.
+2. In the Siyuan Note plugin marketplace, find and install the [QianQian Block]([https://ld246.com/article/1758422482011](https://github.com/lovexmm521/siyuan-plugin-QianQiankuai) "null").
+Then open the Custom Block JS settings.
-2. **Create a Custom Block**: In any document in SiYuan Note, type `/` to bring up the menu and select "Custom JS Block".
+3. **Create a Custom Block**: On any block in any document in Siyuan Note:
-3. **Paste the Code**:

-    - Click the `···` menu in the top-right corner of the newly created block and select "Block Attributes".
-    - In the attributes panel, find the `custom-js` attribute and paste the JS code into it.
-    - Find the `custom-css` attribute (if it doesn't exist, you can add it manually) and paste the CSS code into it.
-Press Enter to confirm.
+    1. Click the block icon to the left of the block you want to modify (e.g., the ¶ icon for a paragraph block).
+    2. In the pop-up menu, select Plugins -\> "Custom Block CSS" or "Custom Block JS".
+    3. Enter your code directly into the expanded editing area.
+The code will save and take effect in real-time.

+    Of course, you can achieve the same effect by manually adding `css` or `js` custom attributes to the block.
-4. **See the Effect**: After completion, a beautiful button should immediately appear in your custom block!
-Hover over it to see the effect, then click it.
+4. **See the Result**: Once done, a beautiful button should immediately appear in your custom block!
+Hover your mouse over it to see the hover effect, then click it.
 Did a notification pop up in the center of the screen?

-**Debugging Tip**: In SiYuan Note, press `Ctrl+Shift+I` (Windows) or `Cmd+Opt+I` (Mac) to open the "Developer Tools".
-In the `Console` tab, you can see the output from `console.log`, which is very helpful for finding errors in your code.
+**Debugging Tip**: In Siyuan Note, press `Ctrl+Shift+I` (Windows) or `Cmd+Opt+I` (Mac) to open the "Developer Tools".
+In the `Console` tab, you can see the output from `console.log`, which is very helpful for finding code errors.

 ### Conclusion